 Her photographs reflect a relationship to earth, ancestral legacy, and connection, each frame a study in the poetry of presence.
 Living in Armenia and working with displaced communities shaped a practice rooted in intimacy, resilience, and lineage.
 More recently, she has turned to collage, composing layered portals of threshold and place from textures and found materials.

-As a member of the East Bay Photo Collective, Dea explores analog film as both process and practice, developing and printing black-and-white film in the darkroom.
-She is also a co-curator and exhibiting artist of Edge of Home at ARTogether (June 6-27) and co-founder of the cultural platform Mother Armenia.
+As a member of the East Bay Photo Collective, Dea explores analog film as both process and practice, developing and printing 35mm film in the darkroom.
+She is also a co-founder of Mother Armenia, a SWANA/MENA cultural platform that produces community events, radio shows, exhibitions, and fundraisers, with $17,500 donated in humanitarian aid since its founding.

 Available for commissions, collaborations, and print sales — reach out at dea.hovhannisyan@gmail.com